roman-milk/roman-milk.github.io/our-first-swing-5.md

  I whispered back, "Ok, but in the other room, just you and me, and a looooong kiss."

  "Ok" she didn't hesitate a moment.
 I was amazed she hadn't dropped out.
 I figured my odds had gone from 1 in 10 to about 50-50.
-Report_Story #2